fumio125/fumio125.github.io/content/publication/2017_bmvc_nakashima/index.md

 ---
-title: 'Spectral sensitivity estimation with an uncalibrated diffraction grating'
+title: 'Realtime novel view synthesis with eigen-texture regression'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Lilika Makabe
-  - Hiroaki Santo
+  - Yuta Nakashima
   - admin
-  - Michael S. Brown
+  - Norihiko Kawai
+  - Ryosuke Kimura
+  - Hiroshi Kawasaki
+  - Katsushi Ikeuchi
-  - Yasuyuki Matsushita
+  - Ambrosio Blanco

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2025-10-19T00:00:00Z'
+date: '2020-11-30T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).